georgexyz19/georgexyz.com/content/posts/new-theme-2020.md

 I also change the github repo to SSH connection instead of HTTPS connection and add a public SSH key to the github account, so I do not need to type password when I update the github repo.
-This stackoverflow question has answers how to do it.
+This stackoverflow Q/A shows how to do it.

 [How to Push to Github with SSH Key](https://stackoverflow.com/questions/14762034/push-to-github-without-password-using-ssh-key)